peterstangl/json-schemas/README.md

       - `perturbative_order` (e.g. `LO`, `NLO`, `NLOQCD`, ...)
       - `PDF`: name, version, and set of the PDF used.
       - `UFO`: name and version of UFO model used, as well as any other relevant information such as flavor schemes or webpage link.
       - `scale_choice`: Nominal scale choice employed when computing the predictions.
-This could be a list of fixed scales or a string describing a dynamical scale choice like `dynamical:HT/2`.
+This could be an array of fixed scales or a string describing a dynamical scale choice like `dynamical:HT/2`.
 This field is particularly relevant when RGE effects are folded into the prediction, see the description of `metadata.scale` above.
       - `renormalization_scheme`: details of the renormalization scheme used in the computation.
       - `covariant_derivative_sign`: sign convention used for the covariant derivative ("+" or "-").
       - `gamma5_scheme`: scheme used for $\gamma_5$ in dimensional regularization ("BMHV", "KKS", ...).